tetsuo/tetsuo.github.io/articles/cubiclimit.md

 ---

-# The art of rendering cubes and generating side effects

-Today's technology lets us render 3D shapes with a few lines of code, but Mohr's process was far more hands-on.
-The Cubic Limit series was originally drawn using a **Benson 1284 flatbed plotter**.

 ![Manfred Mohr and Estarose Wolfson](./images/zkm-01-0134-02-0427.jpg)

 > Manfred Mohr and Estarose Wolfson look at the Benson plotter in the Centre de Calcul de la Météorologie Nationale, 1971 / © Manfred Mohr ([Source](https://zkm.de/en/manfred-mohr))

+The Cubic Limit series was originally drawn using a **Benson 1284 flatbed plotter**.
 Mohr developed his algorithms on a **CDC 6400** mainframe with **Fortran IV**, storing his code on punch cards.
-With these programs, he transformed and projected cubes onto a 2D plane, ultimately generating low-level instructions for the plotter.

-While details about this plotter's proprietary language—likely called **Benson Graphic Language (BGL)**—are scarce, it probably shared similarities with Hewlett Packard's **HP-GL**.
+While details about this plotter's proprietary language are scarce, it probably shared similarities with Hewlett Packard's **HP-GL**.
 For example, drawing a rectangle in HP-GL might look like this:

 ```
 SP1          // Select pen 1